Ushisha/deskwork-manager-app/README.md

 - [OpenWeather](https://openweathermap.org/) - For weather API
 - [Axios](https://axios-http.com/) - Javascript library to make HTTP requests
 - [useSound](https://www.npmjs.com/package/use-sound) - For sound effect

-### Continued development

-- Add register & log-in functionality to store the users' info and create visual data and functionality to add daily logs.
-- Functionality to group up tasks in today's to-do.
-- Rearangibility of task and project lists according to priorities.
-- Possibly add features like a meditation timer mode with sound & visual effects.

 ### Useful resources